oxen-io/lokinet/readme.md

     $ debuild -uc -us -b

-this puts the built files in `../`
+this puts the built packages in `../`

 ### MacOS